AlexToW/benchmarx/README.md

-# Benchmark_Opt
+# Benchmark of numerical optimization methods
-Benchmarking of omptimization methods
+Benchmarking of numerical omptimization methods